Any day at any time

 1.I wanted to let you know I got band/grade 7 for Maths.
 I received 42 out of 45 for my final IB exams!
 This is an ATAR of 99.45.
 Thank you so much for everything!

-2.I got 7 in physics and 6 in maths which only 1 percentage point off a 7 so hopefully I will be able to remark to aim for a 7 .
+2.I got 7 in physics and 7 in maths.
 Thank you so much for all your help with both subjects over the past couple of years, I feel like it made all the difference !

 3.Just got my IB results today and I got a 6 in Physics HL and a 42 overall.
 Thank you so much for helping me out with physics because I'm really happy with my mark!!